L3ad Solutions

 But then you realize you've been using it wrong for months, and Google's been crawling those pages anyway, wasting budget.

-I was using noindex on pages I wanted to exist (like internal tool pages) when I should've been using nofollow on outbound links I didn't want to pass authority to. com/search/docs/fundamentals/seo-starter-guide) breaks down the actual use cases, and it's way simpler than I thought.
+I was using noindex on pages I wanted to exist, like internal tool pages, when I should've been using nofollow on outbound links I didn't want passing authority.
+Google's SEO starter guide breaks down the actual use cases, and it's simpler than I thought.

 The real cost isn't the tag itself, it's the confusion.
-You block the wrong thing, waste crawl budget on pages that shouldn't be indexed, and miss the actual links that are leaking your authority.
+You block the wrong thing, waste crawl budget on pages that shouldn't be indexed, and miss the actual links leaking your authority.

 Understanding which one solves which problem changes how you approach your SEO strategy entirely.